by Sammy Spade (with contributions by Nebula Haze)

 - Large Rooms/Tents – (larger than 5' x 5') – yields 1-2 lb and greater

 Remember that you need enough height to support both your lights and plants, so a 3' tall cupboard isn't going to cut it if you're using LED grow lights!
 If you're using CFLs or fluorescent lighting you can get by with a short space, but with LEDs or HPS you need to give yourself at least a foot (and usually more) between the light and the top of your plants, so don't forget to consider that!
 The more you want to yield, the more height you need (up to a point of course) because bigger plants tend to yield more bud than small ones.

 In addition to the space needed by your plants, you also need room to get in and around your plants so you can tend to them.
 Resist the urge to fill every space in the room because if working on your plants becomes a hassle, you may not do it at all, a negligence that will surely lead to problems with mold or bugs in the future.

-What about the other appliances needed for growing premium home grown weed?
+What about the other appliances needed for growing premium homegrown weed?
 Where will you hang your fan and carbon filter?
 Will you mount your oscillating fans on the walls, or will they just stand in the aisles?
-Do you have room for a dehumidifier or even a heater should the need for either arise?
+Do you have room for a dehumidifier or even a heater should the need for either arises?

-When your grow space is completely filled with cannabis plants, it become almost impossible to tend the plants near the back and sides
+When your grow space is completely filled with cannabis plants, it becomes almost impossible to tend the plants near the back and sides